Child, Youth and Family Services: Child Welfare, Family Resource Centers, and Violence Prevention

 Mission Analytics currently serves as the evaluator for the Family Resource Center (FRC) Initiative undertaken by the First Five Commission of the City and County of San Francisco.
 Implemented in 2009, the Initiative aims to improve the provision of social services to low-income San Francisco families, especially in the domain of parenting skills.
 Project activities include data analyses linking demographic, geographic, and participation information from the 22 funded FRCs to child welfare data.
 The analysis produces databooks for the each of the FRCs, an initiative-wide description of participation patterns, and an evaluation of the impact of participation on child welfare outcomes (reunification, subsequent maltreatment), parenting skills, and family risk profiles.

-Planning and Evaluation for AB1326, SB701, AB833, and AB2368 for San Mateo County, San Francisco County, Alameda County, and Santa Clara County Individualized Child Care Subsidy Pilots
+Planning and Evaluation for AB1326, SB701, AB833, and AB2368 for San Mateo County, San Francisco County, Alameda County, Contra Costa, Marin County, Santa Clara County, Sonoma County, and Santa Cruz County Individualized Child Care Subsidy Pilots

-Mission Analytics provides planning support and evaluation for four child care pilot projects: the San Mateo County Child Care Partnership Council, the San Francisco Child Care Planning and Advisory Council, the Alameda County Early Care and Education Planning Council, and the Santa Clara County Office of Education and Local Early Education Planning Council.
-The pilots allow these four Counties to address two fundamental concerns: first, that families barely earning enough to meet the high cost of housing in the counties are nevertheless considered too high income to qualify for child care subsidies; and second, that the state reimbursement rates for providers contracted to provide high quality child care are so low that providers cannot cover their costs.
+Mission Analytics provides planning support and evaluation for four child care pilot projects: the San Mateo County Child Care Partnership Council, the San Francisco Child Care Planning and Advisory Council, the Alameda County Early Care and Education Planning Council, the Contra Costa County Office of Education, the Marin County Office of Education, the Sonoma County Office of Education, the Santa Clara County Office of Education and Local Early Education Planning Council, and the Santa Cruz County First 5.
+The pilots allow these seven Counties to address two fundamental concerns: first, that families barely earning enough to meet the high cost of housing in the counties are nevertheless considered too high income to qualify for child care subsidies; and second, that the state reimbursement rates for providers contracted to provide high quality child care are so low that providers cannot cover their costs.
 Evaluation criteria include the retention of contracted providers, income growth and child care stability for families, and the increase in number of children served in funded child care slots.

 Santa Clara County Children of Color Project and the California Partners for Permanency Project (Child Welfare)